zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 The breakthrough comes from understanding what coherence **is** at the molecular level:

 > Enzymes are not merely chemical catalysts.
-They are **temporal tunnels**—micro-cavities of high coherence that accelerate reactions by locally altering the effective flow of time.
+They are **temporal tunnels**, micro-cavities of high coherence that accelerate reactions by locally altering the effective flow of time.

 If we can understand how enzymes create coherence at the molecular scale, we can engineer organisms whose **entire biology** operates at elevated coherence.